 The City will paint bike lanes on Hilchey Road, from S. Dogwood Street to Highway 19A.
 Parking will be eliminated on one side.
 This will create safer cycling infrastructure and will encourage both recreational and commuter cycling trips.
-Installation to occur in the Spring of 2022.
+Installation to occur in 2022.

 highway 19a bus bay pull-outs in the regional district

-Under a cost share agreement with the BC Ministry of Transportation and Infrastructure, the City will install bus bay pull-outs along Highway 19A at four locations in the Strathcona Regional District.
+Under a cost share agreement with the BC Ministry of Transportation and Infrastructure, the City has installed bus bay pull-outs along Highway 19A at four locations in the Strathcona Regional District.
 The City operates the Transit system within City limits, as well as along Highway 19A to Oyster River, where passengers can transfer to the Comox Valley system.

 new bc transit bus shelters